 The Dark Side of Skin Lightening Products

-Two of the most common ingredients that you will find in most of the skin whitening creams is mercury and hydroquinone.
-These chemicals are known to limit the formation of melanin in your skin - melanin being the culprit for the pigmentation, dark spots, and splotches that tend to appear on your skin.
+Two of the most common ingredients that you will find in most of the skin whitening creams are mercury and hydroquinone.
+These chemicals are known to limit the formation of melanin in your skin – melanin being the culprit for the pigmentation, dark spots, and splotches that tend to appear on your skin.

 But even though these 2 ingredients have benefits, research has shown otherwise.
 Prolonged exposure to these chemicals can be actually toxic to your skin.
 Using them for longer periods of times can cause darkening of the skin and premature ageing.
 So, if you go out to purchase a skin whitening cream, watch out for these chemicals, but better still, check out this article about side effects you may encounter.

 Now the question that might be coming to your mind is how would you then tend to your skin problems?
 You cannot buy the off-the-shelf products because so many of them contain hydroquinone and mercury!
 So what should you do?